A rundown of what it takes to qualify as a lawyer north of the border, and a quick look at Scotland's fast-changing

 If you train as a lawyer in Scotland, know that Scottish firms don’t pay trainees as handsomely as their counterparts in London or other major UK cities.
 The Law Society of Scotland sets the minimum trainee salary at £19,000 for first-years and £22,500 for second-years, and firms don't tend to leapfrog too far over this number.
 For example, CMS pays its Bristol trainees 42% more than those based in Edinburgh, even though cost of living there is only 6% higher than in Edinburgh.

 Scotland’s low-pay reputation is attracting outsourcing from England (‘northshoring’), meaning Scotland may become a hub for law firms needing work done at a cut price.
 Scottish government initiatives aim to replicate the success of Northern Ireland in attracting firms to outsource routine legal work to Scotland.
 Ashurstwas the first firm to take advantage of the hefty subsidies on offer to open a Glasgow low-cost legal base.

 Chambers UK is a useful resource for finding the best firms in Scotland by practice area.
-Head over to the Chambers and Partners website, click on the name of one of the firms above for its rankings, or check out the following region-specific rankings:
+Head over to the Chambers & Partners website, click on the name of one of the firms above for its rankings, or check out the following region-specific rankings:

 Scotland's legal centres